You will love this easy lacy shawl crochet pattern!

 That half finished scarf design then sat on my yarn shelf for many months until I was recently inspired.
 With the various stay at home orders currently happening I decided to challenge myself with using up some yarn I already had in my stash.

-I was inspired after seeing many others posting about yarns they were using in their stash while at home due to the pandemic.
+I was inspired after seeing many others posting about yarns they were using in their stash while at home more this year.

 I am so happy with how this shawl turned out with this specific yarn and I am so glad this yarn has now been used to create something beautiful!